Portfolio

 - Orders based statistics

-It's also possible to call a traders PortfolioAnalyzer and calculate statistics at any arbitrary
+You can also call a trader's PortfolioAnalyzer and calculate statistics at any arbitrary

 time, including during a backtest, or live trading session.